winks-vtt/yze-coriolis/README.md

-# Coriolis The Third Horizon
+# Coriolis

-An UNOFFICIAL system for playing [Coriolis - The Third Horizon](https://frialigan.se/en/games/coriolis-2/) on Foundry VTT, and made available with permission from [Free League Publishing](http://freeleaguepublishing.com/).
+An UNOFFICIAL system for playing [Coriolis](https://frialigan.se/en/games/coriolis-2/) on Foundry VTT, and made available with permission from [Free League Publishing](http://freeleaguepublishing.com/).

 ## Installation